PCI-X: Comparison with PCI-Express

-PCI-X is often confused by name with similar-sounding PCI Express, commonly abbreviated as PCI-E or PCIe, although the cards themselves are totally incompatible and look different.
-While they are both high-speed computer buses for internal peripherals, they differ in many ways.
-The first is that PCI-X is a 64-bit parallel interface that is backward compatible with 32-bit PCI devices.
-PCIe is a serial point-to-point connection with a different physical interface that was designed to supersede both PCI and PCI-X.
+PCI-X should not be confused with the similar-sounding but incompatible PCI Express, commonly abbreviated as PCI-E or PCIe.
+While both are high-speed computer buses for internal peripherals, they differ in looks and technology.
+PCI-X is a 64-bit parallel interface, backward compatible with 32-bit PCI.
+PCIe is a serial point-to-point connection with a different physical interface that was designed to supersede both PCI and PCI-X along with a variety of other contemporary interfaces such as AGP (Accelerated Graphics Port) and CNR.

 PCI-X and standard PCI buses may run on a PCIe bridge, similar to the way ISA buses ran on standard PCI buses in some computers.
 PCIe also matches PCI-X and even PCI-X 2.0 in maximum bandwidth.
-PCIe 1.0 x1 offers 250 MB/s in each direction (lane), and up to 16 lanes (x16) are currently supported each direction, in full-duplex, giving a maximum of 4 GB/s bandwidth in each direction.
-PCI-X 2.0 offers (at its maximum 64-bit 533-MHz variant) a maximum bandwidth of 4,266 MB/s (~4.3 GB/s), although only in half-duplex.
+PCIe 1.0 x1 offers 250 MB/s in each direction (lane), and up to 16 lanes (x16) are currently supported each direction, in full-duplex, giving for PCIe 1.0 a maximum of 4 GB/s bandwidth in each direction.
+PCI-X 2.0 offers (at its maximum 64-bit 533-MHz variant) a maximum bandwidth of 4,266 MB/s (≈4.3 GB/s), although only in half-duplex.

 PCI-X has technological and economical disadvantages compared to PCI Express.
 The 64-bit parallel interface requires difficult trace routing, because, as with all parallel interfaces, the signals from the bus must arrive simultaneously or within a very short window, and noise from adjacent slots may cause interference.
 The serial interface of PCIe suffers fewer such problems and therefore does not require such complex and expensive designs.
 PCI-X buses, like standard PCI, are half-duplex bidirectional, whereas PCIe buses are full-duplex bidirectional.
 PCI-X buses run only as fast as the slowest device, whereas PCIe devices are able to independently negotiate the bus speed.
 Also, PCI-X slots are longer than PCIe 1x through PCIe 16x, which makes it impossible to make short cards for PCI-X. PCI-X slots take quite a bit of space on motherboards, which can be a problem for ATX and smaller form factors.